Why Skier Level Is a Terrible Way to Choose Ski Boots

 A tall, heavy beginner may need more support than a short, light expert skier.

-A passionate expert may be completely right to care about better materials, better liners, better buckles and more consistent flex.
+A passionate expert may be right to care about better materials, better liners, better buckles and more consistent flex.

 A beginner should not be denied quality because they are new.